Lisly25/webserv/README.md

 ##### cgi_pass

-This redirection is used for cgi scripts
+This redirection is used for cgi scripts.
+The path that is its value must start with '/'

 + a location context may also contain redirections: